techidaily/site-win11/source/_posts/mastering-wordpads-activation-on-your-system.md

 ![Create Desktop Shortcut of WordPad](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Create-Desktop-Shortcut-of-WordPad.jpg)
 4. If Windows asks for your confirmation, click**Yes** to create it.

- You will find a shortcut to WordPad on your desktop; double-click the shortcut to open it.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oySc0DiqmKc?si=8pynRzuhlq2RUPZ6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/r_wWybMqZEM?si=0nPjCQDLS2MCaQbG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ You will find a shortcut to WordPad on your desktop; double-click the shortcut to open it.

 ## 9\.
 Pin WordPad to the Start menu or Taskbar